• Menu

 Q. I get motion sickness.
 Will I be able to sit in the front of the van/bus on the tour?

 A. We do try to make our tour participants as comfortable as possible, so please tell your tour guide if motion sickness is an issue for you.
-We can’t guarantee the front seat of the van or bus every time as it really depends on how many people in the group tend towards motion sickness or have other medical issues where they may need a different seat.
-We suggest that you bring ginger, wrist bands or ask your doctor about a prescription for motion sickness.
+We can’t guarantee the front seat of the van or bus every time as it really depends on how many people in the group get motion sick or have other medical issues where they may need a different seat.

 Q. Will we be responsible for handling our own luggage throughout the tour?